Image Credit: (Gary Vasquez/USA Today Sports)

 Written by: Nicholas Mullick Linkedin: https://www.linkedin.com/in/nicholas-mullick-354076184/

 With Training Camp about to start for the NFL in a few weeks, there are questions that follow each team.
-Like I did with the Buffalo Bills, I will be doing the Top 5 Biggest questions for every team heading into Training Camp.
-Next up is the Tennessee Titans who did not have a 1st round pick in the 2022 NFL Draft.
+Like I did with the Chiefs, I will be doing the Top 5 Biggest questions for every team heading into Training Camp.
+Next up is the Cincinnati Bengals who had the 31st pick in the 2022 NFL Draft.
 But there are still questions that remain with this team.